 You will also find plenty of budget hostels and guesthouses in The Old City, especially on the Southern side, so there are plenty of choices for backpackers and budget travelers.

-Best places to stay in Chiang Mai Old City:
+Best places to stay in Chiang Mai Old City for first-timers:

 The majestic Ping River winds through Chiang Mai from the north on its journey to the sea far away to the south.
 Located right outside the walls of the Old City, the Riverside is a more laid-back area.